 Through sharing recipes such a homemade hamburger helper, one pan broccoli chicken alfredo, and taco pasta (more where those came from, too!), I’ve discovered that you guys love one pan pasta recipes.
 And why wouldn’t you?
 I love them too.
 Who wants to make two pans and a strainer dirty just for a good pasta dinner?

 This lemon pasta is another one of our favorites.
-The first time I made it, aside from the beet brats, I was really nervous Ben might not like it.
-It’s far from a traditional meaty red sauce, but the bright flavors have my heart over a traditional tomato sauce any day of the week.
+It’s far from a traditional meaty red sauce like a Bolognese, but the bright flavors win my heart over.

-It would be so delicious served with this homemade french bread from I Heart Naptime….there isn’t much that’s better than freshly baked bread.
+It is so delicious served with this homemade french bread from I Heart Naptime….there isn’t much that’s better than freshly baked bread.